GasGrab™ Gas Cylinder Handles

 The following links provide regulatory information relating to the storage of gas cylinders:

-- BCGA - Guidance for the storage of gas cylinders in the workplace (.pdf)
+- CALOR - Code of Guidance for the Storage of Cylinders (.pdf)

 - CALOR - Cylinder Storage Information (.pdf)

-The following information covers some of the major requirements for the storage of compressed gases.
+The following information covers some major requirements for the storage of compressed gases.

 - Store all cylinders in designated areas that are secured.